Dhanya1119/safeguard-ai/README.md

 The final goal is to build an **Android System-Level Service** that runs in the background and blocks explicit content across ALL apps (Instagram, Chrome, Twitter, etc.) in real-time.

 ---
-*Built by Dhanya (1st Year CSE) for Scaler School of Technology Hackathon.*
+*Built by Dhanyavalli Koppu (1st Year CSE) for Scaler School of Technology Hackathon.*